ExploraStory at Bayou Bend

 Reserve Your Group Visit

 ExploraStory is offered Tuesday through Friday mornings.
 For best selection of dates, make your reservations at least a month in advance.
-Up to one hour is spent in the classroom; the garden-visit length is at the teacher's discretion.
-ExploraStory reservations are available after January 1, 2015.
+Up to one hour is spent in the classroom; the length of the garden visit is at the teacher’s discretion.

 Begin your morning at the Kilroy Visitor and Education Center, 6003 Memorial Drive.
 All program activities take place in the Visitor Center and the Bayou Bend gardens.
 The historic house is not visited during pre-K programs.